OpenDriveLab/DriveLM/README.md

 ## Highlights

-### :car: DriveLM:
-Introduce the reasoning ability of large language model in AD to make decision and ensure explainable planning.

 ### :fire: DriveLM: The *first* language-driving dataset facilitating P3 and logic
+- Introduce the reasoning ability of large language model in AD to make decision and ensure explainable planning.

-In the dataset of DriveLM, we facilitates Perception, Prediction and Planning (P3) with human-written reasoning logic as connection.
+- In the dataset of DriveLM, we facilitates Perception, Prediction and Planning (P3) with human-written reasoning logic as connection.
+- AD visual-language model with chain-of-thought ability to produce better planning result
 <center>

 |  Dataset  | Base Dataset |      Language Form    |   Content | Scale      |  Release?|